marcglasberg/marcelosdartplugin/README.md

 1. Open IntelliJ IDEA.
 2. For Windows, go to **File** -> **Settings** (or press `Ctrl+Alt+S`).
 For MacOS, go to **IntelliJ IDEA** -> **Preferences** (or press `Command+`).
-3. In the Settings (or Preferences) window, on the left panel, click **Marcelo's Dart and Flutter Plugin**.
+3. In the Settings (or Preferences) window, on the left panel, click **Marcelo's Flutter/Dart Essentials**.
 4. Configure the plugin, then click **Apply**, or **OK** to close the Settings (or Preferences) window.